Fiach-Dubh/TheBitcoinGames/README.md

 Game One: The Open Dime Challenge

-Game Master Insturctions:
+Game Master Instructions:

 >Setup an opendime for each participant in the race.

 >Deposit 10000 SATS to each still sealed opendime.

->(For A more Difficult Challenege, deposit only 1 satoshi to each opendime)
+>(For a more difficult challange, deposit only 1 satoshi to each opendime).

->Record each recieving address of each opendime along with the corresponding participants name into a list and create a leaderboard
+>Record each recieving address of each opendime along with the corresponding participants name into a list and create a leader board.

 >This leaderboard will show when the funds have been swept from one of the opendime addresses.